cyfyifanchen/yifanchen.github.io/_posts/2019-12-28-tricky-js-question.md

 john.deduct(200).then(message => console.log(message))
 ```

-Let's push the code a bit further, regardless the `sleep` function, the `john{}` itself is a lot more readable comparing the code above.
+Let's push the code a bit further, regardless of the `sleep` function, the `john{}` itself is a lot more readable comparing the code above.
 And the `sleep` function just takes a `time` as an argument, and return a `Promise` which resloves on `setTimeout`.
 Addtionally, sleep function can be a misc function that seperated out from this file, that makes this code file even cleaner.

+Most other programming languages have built-in `sleep` functions, JavaScript doesn't come with one, but we can make one can make one with `Promise`.

 ```javascript
 const sleep = time => new Promise(res => setTimeout(res, time))